• Skip to main content

 Solid Wood Counters

-More and more I’m seeing thick solid slab wooden countertops.
+More and more, I’m seeing thick, solid slab wooden countertops.

 This can be a good option if you can source a solid slab of wood.

 They are typically thick, about 2 and a half inches.
-You can find the wood through a mill or local woodworking supplier.
+You can find the wood through a mill or a local woodworking supplier.

 This example is in a bathroom, but I have seen this in kitchens as well.